kunukn/react-slide-toggle/README.md

 - render - render callback
 - children - render callback
 - offsetHeight - use offsetHeight HTML element calculation
-- setToExpanding - update to value `Date.now()` to invoke a controlled expand
+- expandingEvent - update value to `Date.now()` to invoke a controlled expand
-- setToCollapsing - update to value `Date.now()` to invoke a controlled collapse
+- collapsingEvent - update value to `Date.now()` to invoke a controlled collapse
+- toggleEvent - - update value to `Date.now()` to invoke a controlled toggle

 ## cdn